apigee/apigee-templater/docs/cloudshell-tutorial.md

 # Apigee Templater Demo

 ---
-This tutorial shows you how to use the **apigee-templater-cli** to create and deploy proxies using simple commands and template files.
+This tutorial shows you how to use the **apigee-templater** CLI to create and deploy proxies using simple commands and template files.

 Let's get started!